0x4007/rpc2/README.md

 ## Storage Mechanisms

-The `RpcHandler` class uses a storage mechanism to cache the fastest RPC endpoints.
+The `RpcHandler` class uses a storage mechanism to cache the fastest RPC endpoints, optimizing performance for subsequent requests.
 It supports both browser and Node.js environments:

-- **Browser**: Uses `localStorage` via the `BrowserStorage` class.
+- **Browser**: Utilizes `localStorage` through the `BrowserStorage` class.
-- **Node.js**: Uses an in-memory storage via the `NodeStorage` class.
+- **Node.js**: Employs an in-memory storage via the `NodeStorage` class.

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with your changes.
+We welcome contributions!
+If you have suggestions or encounter issues, please open an issue or submit a pull request.

 ## License